A Sequential Quadratic Programming Method with High Probability Complexity Bounds for Nonlinear Equality Constrained Stochastic Optimization: Algorithm

 where

 The merit parameter updating mechanism ensures that the sequence of merit parameter values is non-increasing.
 Moreover, the updating mechanism is designed to ensure that the reduction in the model of the merit function is sufficiently positive.
-By \eqref{eq.tau_update} and \eqref{eq.tau_trial}, it follows that (see Lemma~\ref{lem.model_reduction})
+We make these claims concrete in the following lemma. \begin{lemma} Suppose Assumptions~\ref{ass.prob} and~\ref{ass.H} hold.
+Following the merit parameter updating mechanism described in~\eqref{eq.tau_update}--\eqref{eq.tau_trial}, it follows that for all $k\in\mathbb{N}$ in any realization of Algorithm~\ref{alg.sqp_line_search_practical}